k-lekh/ask/engine/tasks/transpile/transpile.md

 Only allowed custom global functions: ask, read.
 Output should start with `function log`.
 Do not output wrap code with "```".

+# ASK Language
+Make sure that lists like 'intent, images, theme' are transpiled into 'Promise.all'.

 # Task
 Your task is to transpile the source code provided in the Payload below.